rwensel/LegalDocketExtractor/README.md

 Set the pattern variable to match the information to extract from the complaint.
 Set the download_folder variable to the path of the folder to download files.
 Run the script to download and extract information from the complaint.

+Outside of the requirements, you also need to install tessarct for using OCR to read the PDF documents.
+PDF files are initially encrypted which prevents direct OCR.
+To bypass this issue I created a module that will use poppler to convert each PDF page into an image file.
+The tesseract OCR will read the image files which you can then search, or export text from the documents.